 One hundred per cent of the time, the rules of the game do not favor the man.
 He knows this.
 But that doesn’t silence the voice in his head that inexplicably repeats: “I will leave richer than I came.”

 You’ve probably guessed that the scene is a blackjack table in Las Vegas.
 I’ve just returned from another visit to that desert oasis, where I saw, with my own eyes, a woman praying at a roulette table.
-I don’t think it was Bill Maher in drag, but you never know.

-What I do know is that this scene (and thousands of others like it) plays out in Vegas every day.
+This scene (and thousands of others like it) plays out in Vegas every day.
 And that should teach us something about the benefits we provide via our brands.

 What Brand Benefits Do We Really Provide?